Limenius/LiformBundle/README.md

 LiformBundle
 ============

-Bundle to serialize Symfony Forms into [JSON schema](http://json-schema.org/).
+Bundle to serialize Symfony Forms into [JSON schema](http://json-schema.org/) that integrates the library [Liform](https://github.com/Limenius/Liform) with Symfony.
 For use with [liform-react](https://github.com/Limenius/liform-react) or [json-editor](https://github.com/jdorn/json-editor), or any other form generator based in json-schema.

 It is very annoying to maintain Symfony forms that match forms in a client technology, such as JavaScript.
 It is also annoying to maintain a documentation of such forms.
 And error prone.